top of page

 [Accessible] Content is King

-in 1996, Bill Gates used the phrase 'Content is King' is an essay he wrote for Microsoft.
+In 1996, Bill Gates used the phrase 'Content is King' in an essay he wrote for Microsoft.
 I'm not sure even Bill Gates could have...

 Comments